Introduction to Economics B

 Module Pre Requisite

-It is envisaged that there will be a mid-term test taking place in teaching week 8 (usually on Saturday morning at the end of teaching week 8) accounting for 30% of the overall grade.
-A final exam accounts for 70% of the overall grade.
+There will be a mid-term test taking place in teaching week 8 accounting for 30% of the overall grade.
+The final exam accounts for 60% of the overall grade, while continous assessment will be worth 10%.

 Module Website